 American Corporate Partners

 American Corporate Partners (ACP) is a nationwide mentoring program dedicated to helping veterans transition from the armed services to the civilian workforce through mentoring, career counseling, and networking with professionals from some of America's finest corporations and select universities.
 ACP is not a jobs program, but a tool for networking and long-term career development.
 Visit acp-usa.org.

 Hiring Our Heroes

-In March of 2011, the U.S. Chamber of Commerce launched Hiring Our Heroes, a nationwide initiative to help veterans and military spouses find meaningful employment.
-Working with a network of 1600 state and local chambers and other strategic partners from the public, private, and non-profit sectors, the goal was to create a movement across America in hundreds of local communities where veterans and military families return every day.
-For more info visit http://www.uschamber.com/hiringourheroes.
+Hiring Our Heroes, a program of the U.S. Chamber of Commerce Foundation, was launched in 2011 as a nationwide initiative to help veterans, transitioning servicemembers, and military spouses find meaningful employment.
+Working with the U.S. Chamber of Commerce’s vast network of state and local chambers and other strategic partners from the public, private, and non-profit sectors, the goal is to create a movement across America in hundreds of communities where veterans and military families return every day.
+For more info visit www.uschamberfoundation.org/hiring-our-heroes.

 Military Legal Assistance Program